morgosus/morgosus.github.io/_posts/2020-10-07-playing-with-php-curl.md

 curl_close($checkForNothing);

-//note that if I were to send it just to user, it would redirect without the post
+// If I were to send it just to /user, it would redirect without the post
 $login = curl_init('https://toms.click/user/login');

 curl_setopt($login, CURLOPT_FOLLOWLOCATION, true);